KcrezaArien/KcrezaArien/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Kcreza Arien (read as: K-c-re-zuh  A-ri-yen)
+I'm Kcreza Arien (read as: K-c-re-zuh  Ar-yen)
 * Currently, in my 2nd Year as a Computer Science Student at Università di Parma
 * Working as a part time legal asistant